A-Blood/weather-notifier-/README.md

 Next, I wanted to push my project to GitHub.
 At first, I thought I'd have to manually copy the files over, but after researching a bit, I realized I could connect my local VS Code project to GitHub directly.
 I learned to install GitHub Desktop, properly initialize Git, and connect my repository.

-There were a few problems along the way: my project was originally built inside the venv folder, which caused issues when trying to push (because Git tried to upload thousands of unnecessary virtual environment files).
+There were a few problems along the way: my project was originally built inside the venv folder, which caused issues when trying to push.
 After figuring that out, I created a clean new project folder (Weather-), moved my scripts, reinitialized Git, and reconnected to GitHub properly.

 After I finally got it up on GitHub, I decided to re-run the script just to be safe.
 This time, though, I ran into a new problem: a No pyvenv.cfg file error.
 Even just running python showed errors.
 It turned out that because I installed Python originally through Visual Studio, some pieces weren’t fully set up for managing virtual environments.